 - All new homes to be ‘zero carbon ready’, with no new homes delivered under the new system needed to be retrofitted as we achieve our commitment to net zero carbon emissions by 2050

-The consultation on Planning for the Future’s proposed changes opened on 6 August 2020 and closes at 11.45pm on 29 October 2020.
+The consultation on Planning for the Future’s proposed changes opened on 6 August 2020 and closed on 29 October 2020.

 Launching the white paper, the Housing Secretary, Robert Jenrick, set out how the reforms would simplify the system, while giving more emphasis to quality, design and the environment, and would support recovery from the pandemic.

 Reactions to Planning for the Future’s proposals

 The proposed reforms have, though, received a mixed response and have attracted some controversy.

 Some have welcomed the proposed changes.
 In the press release accompanying the white paper, the CEO of Gleeson Homes, James Thomson, offered strong support for the proposals and particularly the commitment to build 300,000 new homes a year.
 In the same press release, the chief UK policy director of the Confederation of British Industry, Matthew Fell, was quoted as saying that the proposed reforms would allow housebuilders to get to work and good quality homes could help meet climate targets.
 The Chief Executive of Network Homes, Helen Evans, welcomed the proposals which would (she said) help increase the delivery of affordable homes.